HomeElevators.com

 Enclosed wheelchair elevators

-Wheelchair lifts are available with clear enclosures made from acrylic panels and aluminum frames for open installations.
+Wheelchair lifts are also available with clear enclosures made from acrylic panels and aluminum frames for open installations.
+The aluminum and acrylic panels are a great option for higher travel distances.

 Outdoor wheelchair lifts